So we had a drive-by caller called in Mr. Sterdley.

 Look, I have experience with host committees.

-And there's some civic minded types too that do it and and uh charitable types, but the host committee is the host committee has to I I can't remember off the top of my head, but I've I remember being shocked when when I learned some of the things the NFL demanded that the host city pay for that you would think the NFL would pay for, but no, no, no, no, no.
+But the host committee is, the host committee has to, I can't remember off the top of my head, I remember being shocked when I learned some of the things the NFL demanded that the host city pay for that you would think the NFL would pay for.

-The NFL holds all the cards here, and if you want the game, here's what you're gonna pay is what you're gonna provide.
+And if you want the game, here's what you're going to pay, is what you're going to provide.

-But still the question, why would you run a sting?
+But still, the question, why would you run a sting?

-And by the way, the sting wasn't of NFL players per se, it just happened to nab a couple.
+And by the way, the sting wasn't of NFL players per se.

 This is something I have been wondering about for the longest time.